 (2) A liability of the University is not unenforceable or in any way affected by the University’s failure to comply with subsection (1).

-[Section 32B inserted by No. 32 of 2016 s.
+[Section 32B inserted: No. 32 of 2016 s.
 123.]

 32C.
 Guarantees

 (1) The Treasurer, on the Minister’s recommendation, may guarantee the performance by the University in the State or elsewhere, of any financial obligation of the University.